 Katherine Hu, a 2020 graduate in biomedical engineering, received a Fulbright grant that will allow her to assist teaching in Spain, where she also plans to lead after-school STEM workshops and volunteer at a local hospital.

-Kevin Sompel, a 2021 graduate with a BA in biomedical engineering, received a grant to fuel his career as an aspiring educator through an English Teaching Assistant award to Poland.
+Kevin Sompel, a 2021 graduate with a BS in biomedical engineering, received a grant to fuel his career as an aspiring educator through an English Teaching Assistant award to Poland.
 While in Poland, he also hopes to host a book club and join a singing group.

 Perry, Hu, and Sompel are among the 15 winners from Johns Hopkins University.
 Read more about all of this year’s winners on the Hub.